 You don't have to access care through school health services.
 You may go directly to in-network providers for eligible health services.
-Your plan often will pay a bigger share for eligible health services that you get through school health services.

 For more information about in-network providers and the role of school health services, see the Who provides the care section.